Supersymmetric hybrid inflation with non-minimal coupling to gravity: Slow-roll inflation parameters and related observables

 \section{Slow-roll inflation parameters and related observables}

-In the previous section we have seen that below a suitably small value ($\le 0.01$) of the non-minimal coupling parameter $\xi$, the scalar potential (\ref{eq21}) becomes sufficiently flat along the inflationary trajectory $S=0$ favourable for slow-roll inflation.
-Hence, within this range of values of $\xi$ we may apply the reasonable slow-roll approximation to the inflation driven by the potential.
+As mentioned in the previous section, in this section we will use the potential (\ref{eq23}) only along the normal inflationary trajectory $S=0$, i.e. the potential (\ref{eq25a}) to study the inflationary observables under the slow-roll approximation.
+Also we have seen from the previous section that the flatness of the potential (\ref{eq23}) or (\ref{eq25a}) is the coupling parameter dependent, such that the potential becomes sufficiently flat after some initial values of the inflation field $\phi$ depending upon the values $\xi$.
+So, within a reasonable degree of approximation it would be possible to apply the slow-roll approximation to the inflation driven by the potential (\ref{eq25a}).
 In the slow-roll inflation scenario, the slow-roll parameters are usually used to set constraints on the observable parameters produced by a given inflationary potential for the requirement of acceptable inflation.
-For a given potential $V(\phi)$, the usual slow-roll parameters are expressed as
+For a given potential $V(\varphi)$, the usual slow-roll parameters are expressed as

-in the unit of $M_p = 1$, where primes denote the derivatives with respect to $\phi$.
+in the unit of $M_p = 1$, where primes denote the derivatives with respect to $\varphi$.
 These parameters are used to express the observable in the slow-roll approximation of inflation, which are

 where $n_t$ is the tensor spectral index, $n_{tk}$ is its running, $n_s$ is the scalar spectral index, $n_{sk}$ is its running and $n_{skk}$ is the running of the running. $\delta_H^2(\kappa)$ is the density perturbation at wave number $\kappa$ and $\Lambda \equiv V_H^{1/4}$ is the scale of inflation. $r$ is the ratio of tensor to scalar perturbations, defined by